 Applicants whose native tongue and medium of university instruction is not English should submit their TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score as evidence of their proficiency in the English language.

-Application Deadline: Applicants must submit all required application materials until 31 January 2022.
+Application Deadline: Applicants must submit all required materials by 27 January 2023.

 - Course Level: Fellowships are available for conducting research at the National University of Singapore (NUS) and Stanford University (Stanford).